sitedata/checklyhq.com/site/content/docs/CICD/travis.md

 ## Travis CI example

-This `.travis.yml` file is from our [checkly-ci-test](https://github.com/checkly/checkly-ci-test) GitHub repo.
-This file goes through the following steps:
+This `.travis.yml` file is from our [checkly-ci-test GitHub repo](https://github.com/checkly/checkly-ci-test).
+This file goes through the following phases:

 1. Install dependencies
 2. Run unit tests.
 3. Deploy to an environment
 4. Run Checkly checks

-The install, build, unit test, and deployment step are of course highly specific to your stack and environment.
+The install, unit test, build and deployment phases are of course highly specific to your stack and environment.

 ```yaml
 # The language, build and unit test phases are just examples from our example repo